-Whether you are cooking for a simple weeknight dinner, or a special meal to change up your vegetable game, you’ll find tons of inspirations in the sous vide vegetable recipes below.
-From sous vide broccoli to sous vide sweet potatoes and beyond, these recipes are perfect for any occasions!
+Whether you are cooking for a simple weeknight dinner, or a special meal to change up your vegetable game, you’ll find tons of inspiration in the sous vide vegetable recipes below.
+From sous vide broccoli to sous vide sweet potatoes and beyond, these recipes are perfect for any occasion!

 Sous vide means “under vacuum” in French.
 It’s a cooking method by sealing food in a bag, then cooking in a water bath for a long time to a very precise temperature.

 This technique is known for being a precise and consistent way to evenly cook your food, although it may take longer time than the traditional grilling or pan-searing method.

 What Kind of Vegetables Can You Sous Vide Cook?

 Time and Temperature to Sous Vide Cook Vegetables

 Most vegetables can be sous vide cooked at 183°F (84°C) or higher.
 Root vegetables usually requires higher temperature than green vegetables.
 The higher the temperature, the faster they cook.
 While it only takes 10 minutes to cook asparagus at 180°F (82°C), you’ll need to cook beets for 3 hours at 185°F (85°C).

 - Vacuum seal the bags properly.
 It’s best to use a vacuum sealer when cooking vegetables as the air can be pulled out more effectively.
 If you don’t have a vacuum sealer, you can use a regular zip-top bag, and vacuum seal it using water displacement method.